kindista/kindista/src/to-do.md

+[ ] make people go to the site to read their messages/gratitudes
+    - track number of unread messages/per user
+    - make sure that number is going down
+[ ] expiration/renewals for inventory items
+[ ] accountability with user flaky-ness
+    - possible survey in transaction items to provide feedback re: experience with the other party
+      - timeliness, enjoyment of interaction, etc.
 [ ] group invite notification for new accounts
 [ ] fix group notifications for new group admins
 [ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users